chef-cookbooks/aix/README.md

-# IBM AIX Toolbox for Linux Cookbook
+# AIX Cookbook

+This cookbook contains useful resources for using Chef with AIX systems.

 ## Supported Platforms